-More than 4 million people in the UK are registered as self-employed, living the dream of being their own boss; but it does come with its disadvantages.
+More than five million people in the UK are registered as self-employed, living the dream of being their own boss; but it does come with its disadvantages.

 Since the most recent financial crisis, lenders can be understandably cautious – particularly with those considered to be more of a risk.
 But there are a number of excellent products available if you can demonstrate that you’re a responsible borrower.